 Rural Internet Access Program

 High-speed internet access is increasingly important in everyday life, whether it’s required for school, business or even entertainment.
-Strathcona County has recognized that many rural residents within the County have unsatisfactory access to this service.
+Strathcona County recognized that many rural residents within the County had unsatisfactory access to this basic service.

-With its innovative Rural Internet Access Program, the County is enhancing internet access in hard-to-reach areas by adding local internet towers to boost signal reach.
+With its innovative Rural Internet Access Program, the County enhanced internet access in hard-to-reach areas by adding 22 new local internet towers, and upgrading many more, to boost signal reach.

-Through this three-year program, the County offers incentives to internet service providers (ISPs) who build smaller internet towers in areas where there are gaps in service.
+Through this three-year program, the County offered incentives to internet service providers (ISPs) to install smaller internet towers in areas where there were gaps in service.
 The new towers - owned and maintained by the ISPs - act as a bridge between households and larger infrastructure towers, bringing high-speed internet access to areas that are without.
-Local ISPs work directly with landowners to install towers in areas designated by the County.
+Local ISPs worked directly with landowners to install towers in areas designated by the County.

 Information on this page